jasamansinghchaggar/CaptionAI-Bot/README.md

 3. Type what you need a caption for (e.g., "a sunset photo at the beach")
 4. Click "Send" or press Enter
 5. The AI will generate a caption based on your requirements

-## Security Notes

-- The `.env` file containing your API key should never be committed to version control
-- In production, you should set specific CORS origins instead of allowing all origins
-- Consider implementing rate limiting for production use

 ## License